 When security teams are overwhelmed with alerts and experiencing alert fatigue, integrating automation into an alert triage process is key to reducing the mean time to respond (MTTR) to an incident.

-If you are an Intezer customer, use your SentinelOne API key to activate the integration.
+If you are an Intezer customer, login and then use your SentinelOne API key to activate the integration here.

 Not yet an Intezer customer?
-Request access for a free trial now.
+Sign up for a free Intezer account and try it out for yourself.